There and Back Again

 Rose began her acting journey in 2019 as an extra in The Hobbit.
 Since then, she has participated in numerous productions, with standout performances in Puffs and as Beth in Little Women.
 She is thrilled to be performing in The Hobbit in Scotland all these years later.

-Next, we received exclusive rights from Middle-earth Publishing to perform The Hobbit in the U.K. at the Fringe Festival with our Teen Program.
+Next, we received exclusive rights from Middle-Earth Enterprise in the UK to perform The Hobbit in the U.K. at the Fringe Festival with our Teen Program.
 We will be going again with AHSTF/WorldStrides, along with 32 other teen groups.
 The students will travel to London, have a workshop at the Globe Theatre, and perform The Hobbit four times off the Royal Mile.
 We are truly honored to bring Tolkien’s adventure to Scotland.

 – An adult-and-teen show with younger actors featured